nicoribeiro/java_efactura_uy/README.md

-# Biblioteca de Comunicación efactura Uruguay
+# Biblioteca de Comunicación efactura Uruguay | Electronic Invoice Uruguay

 This project aims to wrapper the Uruguayan's efactura protocol and communication with DGI \(Direccion General Impositiva\) and provide a simple REST API with json.